By: CS2103T-T12-4 Since: Aug 2019 Licence: -

 To view statistics:

-1. Type stats and press Enter.
+Type statsand press Enter.

-Starting from the top, the first chart displays the total number of FlashCards rated as good, hard and easy.
-The second chart displays the total number of FlashCards rated as good, hard and easy that are completed during test mode.
+A window will appear, displaying 3 charts: Starting from the top, the first chart displays the total number of FlashCardsrated as good, hard and easy.
+The second chart displays the total number ofFlashCardsrated as good, hard and easy that are completed during test mode.
 The last chart displays your performance (in percentage) for all tests completed.
-Performance is determined by the ratio of FlashCards rated as good and easy to FlashCards rated as hard.
+Performance is determined by the ratio ofFlashCardsrated as good and easy toFlashCardsrated as hard.Note that the second and third chart will be empty if the statscommand is executed before running at least one test, since both of these charts are dependent on the test mode.
+Furthermore, the statistics displayed on these two charts will reset when the application is closed.

 3.19.
 Change color themes: theme THEMENAME